-Today pharma companies are looking for innovative solutions to adapt to the volatile market demand.
-Despite fast technological progress, pharma businesses still face a number of problems in drugs and batches manufacturing.
-For instance, in order to exclude human-made errors visual Inspection during manufacturing and packaging of batches should be performed.
+Today, pharma companies are looking for innovative solutions to adapt to the volatile market demand.
+Despite fast technological progress, pharma businesses still face a number of problems in drug and batch manufacturing.
+For instance, in order to exclude human-made errors, Visual Inspection during manufacturing and packaging of batches should be performed.

 This naturally increases the cost of labor and still leaves space for possible defects and flaws.
-Yet there is a solution to these typical issues in drugs and batches manufacturing and this solution is AI (Artificial Intelligence).
+Yet there is a solution to these typical issues in drugs and batch manufacturing, and this solution is AI (Artificial Intelligence).

 Computer Vision in the pharma industry is the unique chance to categorize an incredible amount of images or videos for object detection and tracking.
 The object can be cracked on the pill or poorly printed word on the batch.
 Computer Vision will guarantee 100% accuracy and instant detection compared to visual detection performed by employees.